CINCINNATI — The Ohio high school football postseason picture has been set in stone across seven divisions in Greater Cincinnati.

 Moeller (7-3), the 2024 Division I state runner-up, is the No. 2 seed followed by No. 3 St. Xavier (7-2) and No. 4 Princeton (8-2).

-Lakota East (7-3), which earned its first win over Lakota West since 2018 on Friday night, would host Oak Hills (4-6).
+Lakota East (7-3), which earned its first win over Lakota West since 2018 on Friday night, will host Oak Hills (4-6).
+Lakota East senior running back Ryder Hooks rushed 28 times for 290 yards and four touchdowns in the win over West.

 In Division II, Region 8, Anderson (10-0) is the No. 1 seed and has a bye.
 The Raptors have won 32 consecutive games against Greater Cincinnati opponents.
 Anderson became the first Eastern Cincinnati Conference team to earn back-to-back outright conference championships since the ECC was formed in 2012.